Night photography is not as difficult as many casual photographers might imagine. So in this tutorial we will talk

 Exposure Settings for Night Photography: There is no one correct camera exposure setting for nighttime

 photography.
-Just keep in mind the fact that the exposure times will be longer for night photography than the times
+Camera shutter exposure times will be longer for night photography than those used in the daytime.

 As a point of reference, the camera exposure values that were used for the images in this tutorial are listed right

 below each picture.
-Hopefully, that will give you a rough idea of the camera settings that might be used for certain
+Hopefully, that will give you a rough idea of the night photography settings that might be used

 You can use the exposure settings shown for these images as starting point if you are shooting a similar type